 In the modern business world, few things have true staying power.
 The coolest technologies become yesterday’s news in a heartbeat; the most innovative solutions are quickly antiquated.
 For decades, fax machines were the undisputed king of business communication, and one would be hard-pressed to find an office without one.

 However, this staple of office life is now losing its significance with the emergence of online fax services.
 And business owners seem to be liking the change.
-This fax homepage contains words like amazing, quick, convenient, cost-effective.
-So the question becomes, if you haven’t already, should your business move towards one of the online fax services or continue to rely upon the traditional, tried and true fax machine?
+This fax homepage contains words like amazing, quick, convenient, and cost-effective.
+So the question becomes, if you haven’t already, should your business move towards one of the online fax services or continue to rely upon the traditional, tried, and true fax machine?